GluuFederation/docs-casa-prod/docs/source/developer/ldap-data.md

 `modify` takes charge of the underlying complexity of LDAP entry updates.
 Just ensure `client` was previously retrieved with a call to `find`.
 The return value here was ignored (a boolean value), in a real world example, you should add logic to process whether the update was successful or not.

 This basically covers the need.
 There are more useful methods found in `org.gluu.casa.service.IPersistenceService` to manipulate the database.
 We encourage you to check this interface java docs.

+### The final result

+The fully functional code for this plugin can be found in the sample plugins repo [here](https://github.com/GluuFederation/casa-sample-plugins/clients-management).